-The inclusion of Farhad within the synopsis is useful to illustrate a specific type of love manifestation; the intellectual attraction he operates on Shirin also boosts the dynamics of the narrative as it leads to dramatic consequences after his clash with Khusrau, illustrating a sinister aspect of the king’s own type of involvement with Shirin.
+The inclusion of Farhad within the synopsis is useful to illustrate a specific type of love manifestation; the spiritual, almost transcendental, attraction he operates on Shirin also boosts the dynamics of the narrative as it leads to dramatic consequences after his clash with Khusrau, illustrating a sinister aspect of the king’s own type of possessive involvement with Shirin.
 Farhad’s disincarnated love for Shirin cannot become concrete, nor reach physical fulfilment, and neither can Shirin in any way be tempted to give up her steadfast affection for Khusrau.
 Structurally, Nizami uses Farhad and the courtesan Shakkar as reverse characters.
 She – the sugar (the physical answer to Shirin’s moral sweetness) belonging to the lower realm of physical sensations – contrasts with Shirin’s chaste love.
 But it is Shakkar, rather than Shirin, whose nature most effectively responds to Khusrau’s physical needs and lust.
 Her physical attraction will hold Khusrau’s fascination for only a limited time, while Shirin’s long wait and soulful devotion is meant to last till death.
-In an exactly inverted way, Farhad, the selfless, mystic lover, despite his noticeable physical strength that allows him to carve through the rocks, represents the disembodied response to Khusrau’s selfish sensuality.
-Farhad’s devotion to Shirin is the attitude that best responds to her needs, and should also show Khusrau how to win Shirin.
+In an exactly inverted way, Farhad, the spiritual, selfless, mystic lover, despite his noticeable physical strength that allows him to carve through the rocks, represents the disembodied response to Khusrau’s selfish sensuality.
+Farhad’s devotion to Shirin is the attitude that best responds to her needs, and should also teach Khusrau how to win Shirin.
 The first encounter of the two protagonists teasingly alludes to this knot in their future relationship: chaste and spiritual Shirin is here presented in her physical nakedness to Khusrau.
 The overpowering physical lust which this never-to-be-forgotten first image has kindled in him will misguide him into striving for sexual fulfilment.
 In total contrast, for Shirin, it is the spiritual love, which has been awakened by a disincarnate painting and the oral description of Khusrau’s qualities, which will direct her life and moral duties towards her lover.

 This subtle blend of physical and disincarnate love in the tortuous relationship between Khusrau and Shirin is confirmed by the fact that, again in contrast to Firdausi’s account, Nizami does not mention that Shirin bears the king any sons.
 This stresses that for Nizami, the love affair acts on a plane beyond that of down-to-earth worries of physical love and royal heredity.

 J.S.
-Meisami’s insightful analysis of the poem centres on the Mirror for Princes dimension, showing love guiding the prince to perfection, the perfection that is indispensable for any man and even more so for a ruler, ensuring he has the protection of the kingly “farr”, but this aspect, I submit, only represents one of the issues of the romance.
-The effects and ravages of different manifestations of love on the story’s other characters provide equally enlightening psychological analyses and are of equal weight as the examination of Khusrau’s discovery and response to forms of love such as eros, agape and philia.
+Meisami’s insightful analysis of the poem centres on the Mirror for Princes dimension, showing love guiding the prince to perfection, the perfection that is indispensable for any man and even more so for a ruler, ensuring he has the protection of the kingly “farr”.
+But this aspect, I submit, only represents one of the issues of the romance.
+The effects and ravages of different manifestations of love on the story’s other characters provide equally enlightening psychological analyses and are of equal weight as the examination of Khusrau’s discovery and response to diverse forms of love such as eros, agape and philia.

 *